-“Mary Queen of Scots” might be woke but feels authentic and refreshing in parts!
+“Mary Queen of Scots” might be forcefully woke but is refreshing in parts!

 Director Josie Rourke’s Mary Queen of Scots presents to us the curious case of making a period film in the age of woke activism.
 As it narrates a story that has found infinite versions in literature, on stage and screen, the film comes with a definitive layer of correctness.